pournasserian/agent-framework-sample/readme.md

 ### Agent 08 - Agent Using Image

 This sample shows how to use a multimodal model to analyze an image.
 The agent takes an image URL and a text prompt as input and returns a description of the image content.

+### Agent 09 - Using Remote MCP Server

+This agent demonstrates how to use a remote MCP (Model Context Protocol) server.
+It connects to the Microsoft Learn MCP server to answer questions about Microsoft technologies, using the tools provided by the server.